cs4110/2016fa-web/src/syllabus.md

 ## Problem Sets

 Problem sets are due periodically at 11:59 PM.
 See the [course schedule][schedule].
+You can work on problem sets with a partner; you'll turn in one completed assignment together.

 [schedule]: /schedule.html